shubhamanchanto2022/test_app_6/README.md

 # README

-complete ruby and rails devloper by shubham hello
+First test for commiting the repository on git complete ruby and rails devloper by shubham hello

 This README would normally document whatever steps are necessary to get the application up and running.